Microsoft (formally Office) 365

 This includes all the features of Microsoft 365 Business Standard and on top of that it includes:

-- Advanced security features – These are centralised security policies
+- Advanced security features – Centralised security policies and tighter protection against advanced forms of malware like ransomware.

 For organisations with over 300 staff or that require 100GB mailboxes and more advanced security features:

-Office 365 Enterprise 1 – This is basically the same package as the Office 365 Business Essentials with additional security features.
+Office 365 Enterprise 1 – This is basically the same package as the Microsoft 365 Business Basic with additional security features.

-Office 365 Enterprise 3 – This has all the features of office Office 365 Enterprise 1 plus:
+Office 365 Enterprise 3 – This has all the features of Office 365 Enterprise 1 plus:

-- Office 365 ProPlus supports Exchange Online and SharePoint Online Archiving and Compliance.
-These are used with the powered up versions (Plan 2) of Exchange Online and SharePoint Online and allow a company to put in place message retention and eDiscovery requirements.
+- Compatibility with Exchange Online and SharePoint Online Archiving and Compliance: These are used with the powered up versions (Plan 2) of Exchange Online and SharePoint Online and allow a company to put in place message retention and eDiscovery requirements.

 If you are currently using any of these platforms: